-In making a big purchase like a car, you might consider the cost to be important in some absolute sense.
+In making a big purchase like a car, you might consider the cost to be important in an absolute sense.
 However, if you have already shortlisted three cars that only differ in price by $300, you might not care very much about price relative to, say, the colour.
 This means the price criterion actually receives a low weight because the difference between the highest and lowest price cars is so small.
-If the price range were, say $3000 around a median price of $20,000, you might give the criterion more weight.
+If the price range were instead $3000 around a median price of $20,000, you might give the criterion more weight.
 The weight on a criterion reflects both the range of difference of the options, and how much that difference matters to us.

 There is a crucial difference between measured performance and the value of that performance in a specific context.
 This is because improvements in performance may be real but not necessarily useful or much valued.

 The math is tricky.
 The purpose of weighting is to ensure that the units on the different preference scales can be compared and combined across criteria.
 We want to understand the comparative value of specific changes on any criterion compared to another in a way that means we can consider trade-offs.

 Visualising both importance and change

 Applied academics (Parnell & Trainor, 2009) have shown that it is difficult for workshop participants to evaluate the importance and range of change simultaneously.
 They developed a tool (Figure 1) to assist stakeholders to hold both of these considerations in their minds.
 We used that tool for our workshop processes.

 We challenged our first group by using the Parnell & Trainor tool in the absence of concrete proposals for the site.
 With hindsight, our preparation should have convinced the City to release theoretical options from the feasibility study.

 We modified the process for the second and third workshops and created an additional worksheet.
 First, we identified the identification of key issue and opportunities themes.
 After that, participants worked to identify the best possible outcomes and worst possible outcomes.
 Participants recorded these on their worksheet (rows 2 and 4).